What makes a good method of learning a language?

 I’m talking about Impara Con Me, the plan for full access to the audio lessons Ripeti Con Me, and the readings Leggi Con Me.

 This material is excellent to listen to and mimic an Italian native speaker (me).
+Besides, you can practice what you’ve learned, ask questions, and communicate with other students using the community forum.

 Start a free trial today!